 - Causes and Prevention of War (Brandeis University with Seyom Brown)

-- Climate Change Politics (Education University of Hong Kong)
+- Climate Change and Society (Education University of Hong Kong)

 - Climate Justice (Lingnan University)